AxelKrypton/Columbia-plots-and-alike/README.md

 By clicking on the `Cite this repository` button you can export the citation code e.g. in the BibTeX format.
 In the [authors file](AUTHORS.yaml) you can check out who contributed to which figure and you can, therefore, limit your citation to the relevant authors, depending which figure you used.

-Furthermore, a DOI is associated to this work via Zenodo and you can checkout the available releases there.
+Furthermore, a DOI is associated to this work via Zenodo and you can checkout the available releases [there][doi-link].
 Zenodo allows you to export the citation in many more different formats than GitHub and it might be advantageous for you to export the citation entry from it.
-In this case, it is encouraged to use the concept DOI rather than that of a specific version.
+In this case, it is encouraged to use the concept DOI `10.5281/zenodo.10599968` rather than that of a specific version.
 The former will in any case always resolve to the latest version of the repository.

 If you use a PDF file which was already published in a previous article, citing such an article is clearly already enough.